-It is true, however, that, where market organizations are of the 'market support' type, the opening of the market has meant a stabilization of imports and the development of home production with a view to satisfying internal demand; this judgment, valid in general, would however call for qualification on product-by-product analysis.
+It is true, however, that, where market organizations are of the "market support" type, the opening of the market has meant a stabilization of imports and the development of home production with a view to satisfying internal demand; this judgment, valid in general, would however call for qualification on product-by-product analysis.

-- 61. The principal inadequacies affecting external trade in agricultural products are as follows: - certain difficulties are sometimes caused on the world market by the disposal of surpluses on it: - conflict may possibly occur between the objectives of the common agricultural policy and the development aid policy, for example where an increase in certain types of internal production reduces the need for imports from developing countries; this seems improbable, however, when it is borne in mind that the 46 African, Caribbean and Pacific countries which are signatories to the Lomé Convention have been offered preferential treatment for most of their products; - the need for greater diversification of sources of supply in order to guarantee a sure supply of certain products, especially high-protein products; - the need for accurate methods of analysis and forecasting becomes increasingly obvious if a medium-term policy on international trade is to be followed, but such a policy also requires international cooperation to introduce a measure of order into the more erratic international markets. - 62.
-The Community's contribution to the solution of the world problem of hunger is not mentioned explicitly among the objectives of Article 110 of the EEC Treaty.
-It should be pointed out, however, that from 1968 to 1974 total food aid from the Community as such amounted to 547 million u.a. in actual payments and that in 1974, out of a total commitment of 227 million u.a., 218 million u.a. were actually paid out, including 141 million u.a. as butteroil.
-The common agricultural policy can thus make a considerable contribution towards the solution of the problem of hunger, provided that this is part of a long-term development aid policy, such as has been proposed to the Council by the Commission.'
+- 61. The principal inadequacies affecting external trade in agricultural products are as follows: - certain difficulties are sometimes caused on the world market by the disposal of surpluses on it; - conflict may possibly occur between the objectives of the common agricultural policy and the development aid policy, for example where an increase in certain types of internal production reduces the need for imports from developing countries; this seems improbable, however, when it is borne in mind that the 46 countries which are signatories to the Lomé Convention have been offered preferential treatment for most of their products; - the need for greater diversification of sources of supply in order to guarantee a sure supply of certain products, especially high-protein products; - the need for accurate methods of analysis and forecasting becomes increasingly obvious if a medium-term policy on international trade is to be followed, but such a policy also requires international cooperation to introduce a measure of order into the more erratic international markets. - 62.
+The Community's contribution to the solution of the world problem of hunger is not mentioned explicitly among the objectives of Article 110.
+It should be pointed out, however, that from 1968 to 1974 total food aid from the Community as such amounted to 547 million u.a. in actual payments and that in 1974, out of a total commitment of 227 million u.a., 218 million u.a. were actually paid out, including 141 million u.a. in the form of cereals, 39 million u.a. as dried milk and 36 million u.a. as butteroil.
+The common agricultural policy can thus make a considerable contribution towards the solution of the problem of hunger, provided that this is part of a long-term development aid policy, such as has been proposed to the Council by the Commission.